PIERdemo/Benchmark-Circom-Circuits/README.md

 1.  **Extensibility:** The framework is highly extensible.
 To add new circuits, simply follow a few clear rules and place the circuits in the `circuits/base` folder.
 Additionally, provide a commented `main` file following the appropriate formatting.

 2.  **Easy Customization:** You can effortlessly customize circuit values using Python.
-Just make the necessary changes in the test files within the `circuits` directory to update the circuit name, powersoftau, and other relevant parameters.
+Just make the necessary changes in the files `test_circuits.py` to adapt it to the new circuit.

 **Getting Started:**